Why is the US sparing China, but not India, for importing Russian oil?

 On August 11, Trump permitted US company Nvidia to sell advanced chips to China – even if the tech giant would have to pay 15 percent of its China sales to the federal government.
 Trump had previously barred the deal.

-Speaking to CNBC news on Tuesday, US Treasury Secretary Scott Bessent defended Washington’s decision not to impose secondary sanctions against China saying, Beijing purchased 13 percent of Russian oil before the Ukraine war, which has now increased to 16 percent.
+Speaking to CNBC news on Tuesday, US Treasury Secretary Scott Bessent defended Washington’s decision not to impose secondary sanctions against China, saying Beijing purchased 13 percent of Russian oil before the Ukraine war, which has now increased to 16 percent.
 “So China has a diversified input of their oil,” he said.

-He added that China had not engaged in the kind of “arbitrage” done by India.
+He added that China had not engaged in the kind of “arbitrage” undertaken by India.

 But Bessent accused India of “profiteering”.
 He pointed out that before the Ukraine war, India’s import of Russian oil was less than 1 percent.
 But “now, I believe, it’s up to 42 percent,” he said.
 “This is what I would call the Indian arbitrage – buying cheap Russian oil, reselling it as product,” he told CNBC.